 The Asian Law Students Association (ALSA) is an organization of students who share an interest in Asian affairs.
 The organization shares as a forum for exchanging views concerning the Asian community - both abroad and domestic.
 Topics of discussion include affirmative action, immigration reform, and available employment opportunities.

-The AIPN Student Club is to raise awareness of and encourage participation the educational, mentoring, and networking opportunities available through membership in the Association of International Petroleum Negotiators.
-This organization is a non-profit organization founded in 1981 to enhance the professionalism of cross border energy negotiators throughout the world.
-AIPN is now comprised of more than two-thousand members in over eighty countries, representing numerous international oil and gas companies, host governments, law firms, and academic institutions, including the University of Houston Law Center.
+The AIPN Student Club is to raise awareness of and encourage participation in the educational, mentoring, and networking opportunities available through membership in the Association of International Petroleum Negotiators.
+This organization is a non-profit organization founded in 1981 to enhance the professionalism of cross-border energy negotiators throughout the world.
+AIPN is now comprised of more than 4,500 members in over 90 countries, representing numerous international oil and gas companies, host governments, law firms, and academic institutions, including the University of Houston Law Center.

 The Association of Women in Law (AWIL)